Adeo Ressi

-Adeo Ressi is an American entrepreneur and investor, who is the founder and CEO of TheFunded and The Founder Institute.
-He has been a fixture in the Silicon Valley since creating TheFunded in 2007.
-His previous business ventures include methodfive, Game Trust, Total New York, and Expansive Ventures.
-He has also sat on the board of the X Prize Foundation.
+Adeo Ressi is the founder and CEO of Decile Group and Executive Chairman of Founder Institute.
+Decile Group is a full-stack venture capital platform for emerging managers worldwide and helped launch nearly 50% of all VC firms in 2023 with the VC Lab accelerator.
+Founder Institute, a pre-seed accelerator, operates chapters in over 250 cities and supports more than 7,000 portfolio companies.
+Ressi’s previous startups, including Methodfive, Game Trust, and Total New York, resulted in nearly $2 billion in exits by the age of 30.
+He has also launched 14 venture capital funds, served on the board of the X Prize Foundation, and created TheFunded.

 Early life and education

-Born Adeodato Gregory Ressi di Cervia, Ressi is Italian-American, and was raised in New York City's Upper West Side.
+Born Adeodato Gregory Ressi di Cervia on April 3, 1972, Ressi is Italian-American, and was raised in New York City's Upper West Side.
 As a child, he asked his parents to send him to Arcosanti, an experimental town in Arizona, rather than traditional summer camp.
 He spent four summers in Arcosanti as its youngest working resident.
 He was often tasked with performing menial jobs like cleaning out sewage pipes.
 His experiences at Arcosanti piqued his interest in environmental issues and influenced his career path to some degree.

 Ressi attended college at the University of Pennsylvania where he spent time as a housemate of PayPal co-founder, Elon Musk.
 Ressi and Musk opened an unofficial "nightclub" at their house, boasting as many as 500 patrons on a single night.
 As an undergraduate, he founded the Social Revolutionary Club and started an environment-themed campus newspaper called, Green Times.
 He was an environmental studies major.
 He spent four years in college but did not receive his degree, because he wanted to use copies of Green Times as his senior thesis instead of writing a traditional paper.